giocomai/ganttrify/README.md

-By default, this package uses a generic *sans* font but it is recommended to use a narrow (or condensed font such as *[Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed)* font - a free font that can be downloaded and installed on any desktop - as they make more efficient use of text space.
+By default, this package uses a generic *sans* font but it is recommended to use a narrow (or condensed font such as *[Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed)* font - a free font that can be downloaded and installed on any desktop) as they make more efficient use of text space.

 On Fedora, you can install it with `sudo dnf install